albertsikkema/logic-app-manager/README.md

 - ✅ All operations are performed locally in your browser
 - ✅ Uses your existing Azure Portal authentication
+- ✅ GitHub tokens stored securely in `chrome.storage.session` (cleared on browser close)
-- ✅ No data is sent to external servers
+- ✅ No data sent to external servers (except Azure/GitHub APIs when you use those features)
-- ✅ Auth tokens are only used for Azure Management API calls
+- ✅ Tokens are only used for authorized API calls
 - ✅ No analytics or tracking
 - ✅ Open source - audit the code yourself